29 Jun, 2013

 - A Simple Diamagnetic Levitation Experiment, Ron Edge, Phys.
 Teach.
 41, 122 (2003)

-OBJECTIVE: to produce the levitation of a diamagnetic material over 4 magnets which are facing each other.
+OBJECTIVE: to produce the levitation of a diamagnetic material over 4 magnets that are facing each other.

 MATERIALS: four magnetic cubes, a small square pyrolytic graphite plate.